 Slindon Church of England Primary School is a small rural school in the heart of the beautiful National Trust village of Slindon.
-The DNA of the school is – Develop, Nurture and Achieve.
-The school aims to provide an environment where everyone values and respects each other and in which personal and academic development flourishes.
+The DNA of the school is: Develop, Nurture and Achieve.
+The school aims to provide an environment where everyone values and respects each other and in which personal and academic development flourish.
 The result is that children develop their talents.
-The school is an exciting place to learn and work and during 2010 extensive work has taken place to create new outdoor class rooms and to develop the wildlife area.
-The school has approx 60 children aged between 4 – 11 years who work in one of 3 mixed age classes.
-Class sizes are small and the adult pupil ratio is good.
+The school is an exciting place in which to learn and work and, during 2010, extensive work took place to create new outdoor class rooms and to develop the wildlife area.
+The school has approx 60 children aged between 4 and 11 years who work in one of three mixed age classes.
+Class sizes are small and the adult:pupil ratio is good.
 We are always happy to show visitors around the school.

-If you are a prospective parent please make appointment to visit the school by phoning the school office on 01243 814330.
+If you are a prospective parent, please make an appointment to visit the school by phoning the school office on 01243 814330.
 We look forward to meeting you.
-Ms. Jane Walters (Head Teacher)